Travelling with Disabilities

 Disabled parking permit holders can park in front of an automatic pay station for free for up to three hours.
 They can also park for an unlimited time in spaces with time restrictions of 30 minutes or more.

 Most attractions in modern buildings are fully accessible.
-Musée de la civilisation, Musée national des beaux-arts, the Citadelle, Monastère des Augustines, Parliament, Huron-Wendat Museum, and the Québec-Lévis ferry are some of the accessible attractions on offer.
+Musée de la civilisation, Musée national des beaux-arts, the Citadelle, Monastère des Augustines, Parliament, the Plains of Abraham Museum and the Huron-Wendat Museum are some of the accessible attractions on offer.
+On Île d'Orléans, a stop at Cidrerie Bilodeau should be hassle-free.

-Montmorency Falls Park is only a few minutes’ drive from downtown and offers breathtaking views from its suspension bridge atop the falls.
+As for outdoor sites, many are partially accessible.
+Minutes from downtown, Baie de Beauport instantly feels like you're on vacation.
+This is one of the few places where you can rent a paddle board for people in wheelchairs.
+Montmorency Falls Park offers breathtaking views from its suspension bridge atop the falls.
 A little farther east is Canyon Sainte-Anne where you can discover the falls and suspension bridges using a specialized shuttle service.
 The flat and safe paths also make it quite accessible for visitors.

 For more tips on accessibility, consult the Québec for All website, a database of tourism businesses (attractions, restaurants, and hotels) across Québec.